sergiofbsilva/phonecat/README.md

-# Phonecat - App demonstrating the use of with AngularJS + RequireJS + Yeoman
+# App demonstrating the use of with AngularJS + RequireJS + Yeoman

 * AngularJS - Angular.js is an open-source Javascript MVC (Model-View-Controller) framework developed by Google.
 It gives Javascript developers a highly structured approach to developing rich browser-based